Specialization of softmax attention heads: insights from the high-dimensional single-location model: Introduction

 \section{Introduction}

 Multi-head attention is a central architectural ingredient of modern transformer models, enabling multiple attention patterns to coexist within a single layer.
-Empirical analyses show that attention heads do not all develop simultaneously during training: instead, new specialized heads emerge in distinct stages, with qualitatively new attention behaviors appearing as training progresses \cite{clark2019does,hoogland24etapesAttention,wang25rllc,chen24chutes,tigges24circuits}.
+Empirical analyses show that attention heads do not all develop simultaneously during training: instead, new specialized heads emerge in distinct stages, often accompanied by sharp changes in loss or behavior suggestive of phase transitions \cite{chen24chutes}, with qualitatively new attention behaviors appearing as training progresses \cite{clark2019does,hoogland24etapesAttention,wang25rllc,chen24chutes,tigges24circuits}.
 At the same time, a substantial fraction of heads in trained models remain redundant and can be removed with little impact on performance \cite{michel2019sixteenheadsreallybetter,voita2019multiheadspecialized}.
-These observations raise a natural theoretical question: what drives staged head emergence and persistent redundancy in multi-head attention?
+These observations raise a natural theoretical question: what drives staged head emergence, phase-transition-like behavior, and persistent redundancy in multi-head attention?

 Recent theoretical work has begun to elucidate training dynamics and head specialization in simplified attention models.
-In in-context learning of linear regression, linear attention exhibits saddle-to-saddle dynamics in which heads sequentially align with covariance eigenmodes of the data distribution \cite{saxe25iclLinear}, while multi-head softmax attention in multi-task linear regression displays short emergence phases during which different heads align with distinct tasks and converge to optimal predictors \cite{chen24icl}.
+In in-context learning (ICL) of linear regression, linear attention exhibits saddle-to-saddle dynamics in which heads sequentially align with covariance eigenmodes of the data distribution \cite{saxe25iclLinear}, while multi-head softmax attention in multi-task linear regression displays short emergence phases during which different heads align with distinct tasks and converge to optimal predictors \cite{chen24icl}.
 These analyses establish in-context linear regression as a first solvable setting in which head specialization can be studied from first principles.
-At the same time, attention mechanisms are deployed in a broad range of architectures and data regimes where the structure of the learning problem and the role of redundant heads may differ.
-Developing a variety of solvable models is therefore essential to identify which aspects of head specialization and redundancy are universal and which depend on architectural and statistical details.
-In particular, regimes where multi-head attention itself constitutes the sole predictive mechanism and head outputs are uniformly aggregated raise new questions about how attention normalization interacts with specialization and redundancy.
+We provide a complementary view on the specialization behavior by considering a model where multi-head attention itself constitutes the sole predictive mechanism and head outputs are uniformly aggregated.
+Rather than aiming for a more general model, our goal is to contrast solvable settings in order to identify which aspects of head specialization are shared across models and which depend on architectural or statistical details.